andrewacashner/hearingfaithms/chapters/chapter-3.md

 ### Music about Music in the Voices of Puebla's Chapel Choir

-The poem sets up a kind of chain of echoes, where what God spoke through the voices of David and the other prophets reverberates in the song of the angels at the first Christmas and especially the voice of the Christ-child; and where all this resounds through the actual "voices of the chapel choir" in the present day.
+The poem sets up a chain of echoes, in which what God spoke through the voices of David and the other prophets reverberates in the song of the angels at the first Christmas and especially the voice of the Christ-child; and where all this resounds through the actual "voices of the chapel choir" in the present day.
 When Juan Gutiérrez de Padilla "puts notes to his lyrics," he uses his compositional ingenuity, and calls upon the virtuosity of his performers, to turn a series of poetic conceits *about* music into actual sounding music that worshippers could hear.

-First, Padilla makes sure that congregants can hear and understand the sounds and structures of the poem.
+Listeners whose ears were well trained spiritually and musically could discern the higher levels of music through the sounding forms.

+Padilla crafts musical structures that clearly project the formal structure of the poem at the levels of grammar, phrasing, and metrical patterns.
 He projects the words clearly according to their prosody and grammatical structure, and sets them to memorable melodic and rhythmic patterns.
-Second, he depicts the meaning of the words through musical symbols and figures that correspond to concepts and imagery in the text (i.e., "madrigalisms").
-Third, he uses different stylistic registers and topics (that is, allusions to other pre-existing styles of music) to further both projection and depiction, as well as to instill an affective experience in the listener that matches with the goals of the poem.

-Padilla projects the formal structure of the poem through musical structures.
 This approach fits with an aesthetic of Tridentine clarity in presenting the text, as well as with traditions from Spanish popular and theatrical traditions of singing poetry, especially traditions of adapting stock melodic formulas for singing *romance* poetry.
 ^[XXX  cite ]
+The composer also depicts the meaning of the words through musical symbols and figures that correspond to concepts and imagery in the text (i.e., "madrigalisms").
+In addition, he uses different stylistic registers and topics (that is, allusions to other pre-existing styles of music) to further both projection and depiction, as well as to instill an affective experience in the listener that matches with the goals of the poem.

+The large-scale structure of the setting highlights the distinct sections of the poem.
 The poem begins with an introductory section, which will be useful to label *introducción* as many poetry imprints of other villancicos do.
 The *introducción* consists of two six-line strophes, each followed by the